 Eastman Kodak Co.
-(EKDKQ)’s setback last week in its two-year legal fight over a digital-camera patent has bond investors fretting there will be little left over for them in the 132-year-old company’s bankruptcy.
+(EKDKQ:US)’s setback last week in its two-year legal fight over a digital-camera patent has bond investors fretting there will be little left over for them in the 132-year-old company’s bankruptcy.

 “That money seems to really be gone,” Scott Dinsdale, an analyst at Montpelier, Vermont-based KDP, said in a telephone interview.
 “There’s not enough to cover the debt under a worst case scenario, which I think is where we’re headed.”

 Kodak, the photography pioneer that introduced the Brownie camera more than a century ago, filed for bankruptcy on Jan.
 19 as the rise of digital photography impaired its high-margin film business.